 Safety is a primary concern for many people.
 However, most people do not think about it in the bathroom.
 Safety measures should always be present to prevent injuries from occurring.

-If there is no grab rail near the bathtub, you can trip and fall when getting out of the bathroom.
+If there is no grab rail near the bathtub, you can trip and fall when getting out.
 A grab rail can help you rest your arms and support yourself while bathing.
 If the bathroom lacks a grab rail, it increases the risk of slipping and falling.
-It is difficult for someone with weak wrists to hold onto the bathroom walls while taking a bath.
+It is difficult for someone with weak wrists to hold onto the bathroom walls while bathing.

 5 Tips For Preventing Falling in the Bathroom